open-gunz/ogz-source/README.md

 * Run GunZ.exe from client folder (DO NOT USE launcher.exe as it will downgrade to what is placed on the website for patching).
 * You can also run GunZ.exe on Linux using Wine.
 Currently everything seems to work but text rendering is broken and text is unreadable.
 * Register a test account within the client and login.

+# Contact
+Feel free to post any issue in the issues section.
+You can also reach us on our discord via [this](https://discord.gg/CWjzsu5) link.

 # Credits
 Crawly (https://github.com/Asunaya/RefinedGunz)